tahaarshad/CCNA-Prep/Network-Management.md

 # 2.3 Configure and verify Layer 2 discovery protocols (Cisco Discovery Protocol and LLDP)
 # 4.2 Configure and verify NTP operating in a client and server mode
+# 4.4 Explain the function of SNMP in network operations
 # 4.5 Describe the use of syslog features including facilities and levels

 # Network Management